niels4/cleandocs/README.md

 Then from the same directory as the cleandocs.json file, type cleandocs.
 The files should be merged and output into the directory specified in the json config file.

+If the {docco: true} option is set, the files will also be passed through docco and converted into HTML files.
+Directory structure is preserved.

 ## Examples
 For an example of using cleandocs from the grunt plugin, see [grunt-cleandocs](https://github.com/niels4/grunt-cleandocs).